DHua5922/SSO-Users-Admin-Panel-Backend/README.md

 pnpm test:integrations   # HTTP tests against the configured test database
 ```

-Integration tests create temporary records and remove them afterward.
+The user and role CRUD integration tests remove the temporary records they create when their test flows complete successfully.
 Use a dedicated test database; never point automated integration workflows at production.

 GitHub Actions runs quality checks and unit tests on every push.
 A scheduled workflow runs integration tests using repository secrets and a separate MongoDB test connection.

 ## Deployment

 The Express application exports the configured app without opening a listener when running on Vercel.
-Configure all environment variables in the Vercel project and use the production frontend URL for `CORS_ORIGIN`.
+Configure the required application environment variables in the Vercel project and use the production frontend URL for `CORS_ORIGIN`; the local `PORT` variable is not needed there.

 After deployment, verify `/`, `/openapi.json`, and `/docs`, then test authentication and the protected API routes.